awsdocs/amazon-aurora-user-guide/doc_source/USER_RestoreFromSnapshot.md

 # Restoring from a DB cluster snapshot<a name="USER_RestoreFromSnapshot"></a>

 Amazon RDS creates a storage volume snapshot of your DB cluster, backing up the entire DB instance and not just individual databases\.
-You can create a DB cluster by restore the DB cluster, you provide the name of the DB cluster snapshot to restore from, and then provide a name for the new DB cluster that is created from the restore\.
+You can create a new DB cluster by restoring from a DB snapshot\.
+You provide the name of the DB cluster snapshot to restore from, and then provide a name for the new DB cluster that is created from the restore\.
 You can't restore from a DB cluster snapshot to an existing DB cluster; a new DB cluster is created when you restore\.

 You can use the restored DB cluster as soon as its status is `available`\.

+You can use AWS CloudFormation to restore a DB cluster from a DB cluster snapshot\.
+For more information, see [AWS::RDS::DBCluster](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-rds-dbcluster.html) in the *AWS CloudFormation User Guide*\.

 **Note**
 Sharing a manual DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to directly restore a DB cluster from the snapshot instead of taking a copy of it and restoring from that\.
 For more information, see [Sharing a DB cluster snapshot](USER_ShareSnapshot.md)\.